Elteoremadebeethoven/MyAnimations/export_csv_file/export_csv_file.md

+# ATTENTION - THIS METHOD CAN TO HAVE ERRORS IF YOU USE \sqrt

 # Create a list of the elements of a TeX formula
 Copy and paste [this](https://github.com/Elteoremadebeethoven/MyAnimations/blob/master/export_csv_file/export_csv_file.py) code in your project and use it with the next format: